eladonline/mcrm-client/README.md

 npm run dev

-> to run on diff port then use:  -- -p 5000
+> to run on diff port use:  -- -p 5000

-like this: npm run dev -- -p -5000
+Like this: npm run dev -- -p -5000

-## For thos who never worked with nextJs
+## For those who never worked with nextJs
 get in their docs here https://github.com/zeit/next.js/#how-to-use